 - Drying towels

-- Wash (or wipe) your bike — if your bike is seriously muddy, you should definitely give it a full bath.
+- Wash (or wipe down) your bike: If your bike is seriously muddy, you should definitely give it a full bath.
 BUT we know that that isn’t realistic for every ride, and giving your bike a quick wipe down can be just as good.
 Just make sure you clean your fork/dropper post seals and drivetrain!